momentohq/public-dev-docs/docs/topics/develop/api-reference/webhooks.md

   <summary>Method response object</summary>

 * Success
-  - `secret`: string - the secret string for the webhook.
+  - `secret`: string - the signing secret for the webhook.
   - `webhookName`: string - the name of the webhook.
   - `cacheName`: string - the name of the cache associated with the webhook.
 * Error